-If your application is accepted, you will be contacted by the Master Gardener Coordinator who will schedule an in-person interview with you before the end of November.
+If your application is accepted, you will be contacted by the Volunteer Coordinator who will schedule an virtual interview with you before the end of November.

-Call the Master Gardeners at 804-751-4401 or email the Master Gardeners for more information.
+Call the Extension Office at 804-751-4401 or email the Volunteer Coordinator for more information.

 After completing classroom training, participants serve a 50-hour internship with the Extension Office and help conduct educational programs for the general public.